What are mothballs and how are they used?

 How can I prevent mothball poisoning?

 Always store mothballs out of reach of children and pets.
 Only store mothballs in closed, airtight containers to prevent accidental ingestion by pets.
-Make sure you follow label instructions, and never use mothballs loose in your home, yard, or garden to repel pests.
+Make sure you follow label instructions and never use mothballs loose in your home, yard, or garden to repel pests.
 Do not mix different types of mothballs or mix mothballs with other chemicals or insecticides.
-Many nonchemical methods for preventing insect damage to fabrics are available and are safer alternatives to mothballs if you have pets.
+There are many non-chemical alternatives to mothballs that can prevent insect damage to fabrics and are safer for pets.

 If your dog consumes mothballs, contact your veterinarian or an emergency clinic immediately, and get your pet prompt treatment.
 As with any poisoning, your pet has the best chance of recovery when treated as quickly as possible.